 Experiments

 Two sets were tested: one is anchor, and the other turning off raster search in HM 16.18.
-Tests were conducted based on JCTVC-AE1100, particularly 4:2:0 test condition with random access (RA) main and RA main 10 (RA10) configurations.
-Test material in this experiments is Class A, Class B, Class C, Class D, and Class F. For the simplicity, 10-bit source sequences was encoded by RA10 configuration, and 8-bit source sequences by RA main configuration.
-For instance, MarketPlace and RitualDance sequences were encoded by RA10.
+Tests were conducted based on JCTVC-AE1100, particularly 4:2:0 test condition with random access (RA) main, RA main 10 (RA10), low-delay (LD) main, and low-delay 10 (LD10) configurations.
+Test material in this experiments is Class A, Class B, Class C, Class D, Class E and Class F. For the simplicity, 10-bit source sequences was encoded by RA10 or LD10 configuration, and 8-bit source sequences by RA main or LD main configuration.
+For instance, MarketPlace and RitualDance sequences were encoded by RA10 or LD10.

 Overall results for RA is shown in Table 1.
 Detailed data is in the attached excel sheet.
 For RA case, it was reported on average that a 0.3% increase was occurred in BD-rate of Y and a 16% decrease was occurred in encoding time, when raster search was turned off.
 Note that in Table 1, the results of block-colored average are the average of Classes A, B, and C, and the gray-colored results are the average of all sequences including Classes D and F.